anura57/Lamp/README.md

 # Lamp
-light switch on and off
+light switch on and off.
+using html,css and Js.